JAC-CS-Game-Programming-F25/project-big-dawg-productions/README.md

 21. The player shall retry after game over or return to main menu.
 22. The player shall view instructions before starting the game.
 23. The player shall view high scores from the main menu.
-24. The system shall track combo multipliers for consecutive enemy defeats.
-25. The system shall unlock character skins based on achievements.
-26. The player shall continue playing infinitely after reaching gold medal.
+24. The player shall continue playing infinitely after reaching gold medal.

 ### State Diagrams